A Rich History

 Myths and magic

-Saint Patrick brought Christianity to Ireland in the 4th century.
+Saint Patrick brought Christianity to Ireland in the 5th century.
 Ireland's patron saint has strong Northern connections.
-As a boy slave, he tended sheep on Slemish Mountain and his grave is at Downpatrick Cathedral.
+As a boy slave, legend he tended sheep on Slemish Mountain and his grave is at Downpatrick Cathedral.
 The Saint Patrick Centre in Downpatrick tells his story using stunning displays.

 The new religion quickly took root.
-Soon monks were venturing from Northern Ireland's monasteries to spread learning across Europe.
+Soon monks were venturing from our monasteries to spread learning across Europe.
 The legacy of Celtic Christianity lives on in our High Crosses, ancient abbeys in sacred sites like Devenish Island, and Nendrum's monastic ruins.

 In the early 12th century, the Normans, having conquered England, moved into Ireland, marking their progress with fortifications.
 But centuries passed before the Norman successors, the English, could consolidate their conquest.
 Home to some of Ireland's most powerful chieftains, Ulster fought hardest and held out longest.
 Carrickfergus Castle, the most formidable (and at one stage the only) stronghold on the island, was enlarged several times and saw many a battle and siege.

 Since the Reformation, England had been a Protestant nation.
-But Northern Ireland's native people were Catholic.
+But Ulster's native people were Catholic.
 Religion, along with land dispossession, rights and sovereignty issues, became a source of conflict and uprisings.

 In 1690, the 'Planters' celebrated when the Protestant King William of Orange ousted Catholic King James from the British throne, defeating him in Ireland at the Battle of the Boyne.
 Just a year before James' supporters had held the plantation city of Londonderry (Ireland's only remaining completely walled city) under a 105 day siege.

 Rural people flocked to the cities for millwork, but found low wages, appalling overcrowding, open sewers and disease.
-Meanwhile the Georgian aristocracy enjoyed a life of ease and elegance in the great mansions of Florence Court, Castleward and Castle Coole.
+Meanwhile the Georgian aristocracy enjoyed a life of ease and elegance in the great mansions like Castle Coole and Castle Ward.

 Those that could, sought a better life across the Atlantic.
 The first emigrants of the 1700s were mostly Protestant; Presbyterians seeking religious freedom, pioneers seeking land and opportunities only a new nation could provide.
 Known as the Scots Irish in the USA and Canada, these energetic, independent minded people produced 17 presidents of the United States of America and numerous business leaders.

-In the 1840s, the Ulster counties were badly affected by the potato blight and ensuing famine.
+In the 1840s, the Ulster counties were badly affected by the potato blight and ensuing Famine.
 An even bigger wave of emigration followed.
 This time it was the poor and desperate escaping starvation.
-The Ulster American Folk Park, which tells the emigrant story, evokes the terrible conditions aboard ships sailing from Belfast and Derry.
+The Ulster American Folk Park in County Tyrone tells the emigrant story and evokes the terrible conditions aboard ships sailing from Belfast and Derry.

 Triumphs and tragedy

-But by the end of the century, Belfast was one of the leading industrial centres of the United Kingdom, indeed the world, and the largest, most prosperous city on the island.
+But by the end of the century, Belfast was one of the leading industrial centres of the United Kingdom, indeed the world, and the largest, most prosperous city in Ireland.
 Belfast's most imposing architecture dates from this period; the magnificent Belfast City Hall exudes civic affluence and pride.

 Northern Ireland also enjoyed a reputation for science and innovation, producing some of the most influential inventors of the era.
-The Ulster Museum and Transport Museum celebrate the contributions of Dunlop, Ferguson and their colleagues.
+The Ulster Transport Museum celebrates the contributions of Dunlop, Ferguson and their colleagues.

 But it was the White Star liners built by Belfast's shipworkers that epitomise this golden age.
 The world's most impressive oceangoing vessels, they were the height of luxury and technology.

-In 1909, when work began on the Titanic, Belfast was one of the world's greatest ports and Harland & Wolff were shipbuilders to the world.
-The skills of their work force were recognised throughout the British Empire and the Titanic was the last word in luxury and technological innovation.
-RMS Titanic was a magnificent spectacle with 5 miles of decks, squash courts and a swimming pool.
-The crowning achievement was the world's most famous and ill fated ship when she sank in 1912.
+In 1909, when work began on the legendary RMS Titanic, Belfast was one of the world's greatest ports and Harland & Wolff were shipbuilders to the world.
+The skills of their work force were recognised throughout the British Empire and Titanic was the last word in luxury and technological innovation.
+She was a magnificent spectacle with 5 miles of decks, squash courts and a swimming pool.

 Errected in 1920 and set in the grounds of Belfast City Hall is the Titanic Memorial dedicated to the 22 Belfast men who died on the Titanic.
 There is a bronze statue of Lord William Pirrie.
 There are also a number of Churches and Graveyards throughout the Greater Belfast area with a connection to the Titanic.